-Troll Falls is an easy and perennial favorite hike and winter ice climb in Kananaskis Country, Alberta.
+Troll Falls is an easy and perennially favorite hike and winter ice climb in Kananaskis Country, Alberta, Canada.

 This route of cascading ice falls is often used to initiate new ice climbers following a bit of conditioning and training on indoor climbing walls.
 Calgary temperatures are comfortable at temperatures of minus 10 degrees C.